Better Health through Digestion with an Ayurvedic Diet

 Using Recipes, Ingredients and Spices Medicinally

 Ayurveda harnesses the power of food to heal.
-Food can make us light or heavy, dry or oily, hot or cold, etc. We call these properties of food digestive effects.
-Western medicine uses the nutritional effects of food but Ayurveda believes good digestion is the first step to good nutrition.
+Food has an effect on your body that you can feel.
+Food can make you light or heavy, dry or oily, hot or cold, etc. We call these qualities

 Accessing Recipes, Ingredients and Spices

-Click here for step by step instructions on getting started.
+getting started.
 Once you have signed up, there are three ways to get to recipes, ingredients and spices.

 The first method is using the dropdown menu under ‘Ayurvedic Diet'.
 From there, click on Recipes, Ingredients, or Spices.
 This method shows you all recipes, ingredients, and spices in our system, incuding ones not in your diet.